Arborator/arborator-documentation/README.md

 - Each time a change is made in the tree (e.g. new annotation or relation added), yellow diskette will appear to indicate there are changes to **save**.
 Click on the **Save button** to **save** the changes.

 - You can edit,remove or split tokens either by selecting the sentence or using the edit icon.

-- You can edit the meta data related to the sentence.

 - You have also the possibility to get a direct `link`, `SVG` file and `CONLL` of the tree.